Online Course Catalog

 - IS-800.b National Response Framework

 Throughout this course you will find additional FEMA courses that are referenced as preparation for topics within the course.
-The additional courses required are the following: ·
+The additional courses required are within the FEMA Professional Development Series, which includes the following:

 - IS-120.a An Introduction to Exercises